Baseer Shamsi: Military career

 In early 1957 he was Brigade Major (BM) of 114 Brigade Lahore when he was chosen by the army to attend the Advanced Tactical Course at the prestigious US Army School of Infantry, Fort Benning, Georgia.
 On return from the year long course, he was promoted Lieutenant Colonel and given command of 18th Battalion of the Baloch Regiment.
 In 1960 he was transferred to Military training directorate at the General Head Quarters.
 From 1962 to 1964 he commanded an infantry Battalion in Kashmir.
 In 1964 he was given command of 2nd Battalion the Baloch Regiment (former 2nd Battalion of the 8th Punjab Regiment).

 During the September 1965 war with India, his Battalion had been deployed on the Jammu – Sialkot Road with the aim of denying the enemy access to Sialkot through this road.
 The enemy carried out many attacks on the Battalion but were unable to make any headway.
-Finally, having made no break though with its infantry attacks, on 19 September 1965 the enemy attacked his position with a squadron (14) of tanks.
+Finally, having made no break through with its infantry attacks, on 19 September 1965 the enemy attacked his position with a squadron (14) of tanks.
 Without any armour support his infantry Battalion managed to destroy 9 Indian tanks, 6 of which he was able to retrieve and bring back to Pakistan.
 For his gallantry he was awarded the Imtiazi Sanad.

 He was promoted to the rank of Brigadier (Brigadier General) and commanded two infantry Brigades.
 His final command was as officiating General Office Commanding of 12 Division in Kashmir.
 He retired from the army in 1970 at the age of 48, having severed the army for 31 years.